datatrail-jhu/10_dsjob/manuscript/10_remote_jobs.md

 o) StackOverflow does not allow users to filter on remote positions
 o) LinkedIn does not allow users to filter on remote positions

+?1 TRUE or FALSE: StackOverflow allows you to search for remote positions

+A) TRUE
+b) FALSE

+?2 TRUE or FALSE: LinkedIn allows you to search for remote positions

+A) TRUE
+b) FALSE

+?3 TRUE or FALSE: StackOverflow does *not* allow you to search for remote positions

+a) TRUE
+B) FALSE

+?4 TRUE or FALSE: LinkedIn does *not* allow you to search for remote positions

+a) TRUE
+B) FALSE

 {/quiz}